Software Consultant by choice and Backend Engineer by heart

 Any average programmer can write code by sitting hours and hours, pushing themselves through the sleepless nights but what it takes to write a better readable code?Forget about the design patterns, I will be talking ground zero from naming variables to handling errors in your python code.
 After the talk the audience will know how to get started with good programming habits and how not to annoy the code readers:)

-You can email or reach me out to me on twitter.
+You can email me or reach out to me on twitter.

 My current local time is .